 If you have previous experience, please let us know the details, and you will likely be able to join right away.

 Club membership is by semester.
-A necessary first step is to Join via the club's WIN page (make sure you are logged into the University network).
-This will give you access to the two online forms that need to be submitted in order to be allowed to practice at the University facilities.
-Once you come to practice and experience what we have to offer, you can decide if you want to become a member and continue training.
+A necessary first step is to fill out a couple of forms required by RecWell, which will allow you to participate in our workouts.
+Follow these steps, and once you come to practice and experience what we have to offer, you can decide if you want to become a member and continue training.

 The membership fee for the Japanese Karate Club is $45 per semester, or $65 for the whole year (two semesters and the summer session).
-Returning members receive a $5 discount if paying for only one semester.
+If you join during the summer, the $45 semester fee covers the fall semester as well.

 We practice Traditional Karate in the Shotokan style.
 Instruction is given from the most basic level and increases in difficulty as the participants learn the techniques required to control their body and mind.
 All 3 traditional components of karate training (kata, kihon, and kumite) are taught at the dojo.